bateyt/resourceguide_abl/README.md

 Welcome!

-This is a collection of resources for LCC advisors and faculty mentors working with students in Accounting, Business, and Leadership pathway.
+This is a collection of resources for LCC advisors and faculty mentors working with students within the Accounting, Business, and Leadership pathway.

 <hr>